 Frontline personnel working with clients need a direct link to your compliance department.
 You need to have a system in place: who to contact for compliance questions, how best to reach this contact (phone, text, or email, for example), and what steps a client rep should take if they can’t get their question answered.

-9. Make sure vendors are up to speed
+9. Make sure vendors properly managed the work

-Some financial institutions are leaning heavily on third-party vendors to get their systems up to speed.
-If this applies to your organization, have they run enough tests and are they ready to handle the new compliance rules?
+Some financial institutions leaned heavily on third-party vendors to get their systems up to speed.
+If this applies to your organization, did they run enough tests to ensure your compliance?

 10. Prepare for worst-case scenarios